Baklava

 7. Syrup and rest: Pour the warm syrup evenly over the hot baklava as soon as it comes out of the oven.
 Sprinkle with extra pistachios and let rest at least 4 hours before serving.

-Keep the phyllo covered while you work.
+• Keep the phyllo covered while you work.
 It dries quickly, and dry phyllo cracks instead of layering neatly.
-A few tears are completely fine, especially in the middle layers, so do not worry about making every sheet perfect.

 Variations